BrucePerens/rigcontrol/README.md

 to attempt to make the board publicly accessible through the user's router.
 If this doesn't work, it uses TURN to bypass the firewall.
 Finally, it registers an address with a dynamic DNS service.
-While these facilities were available out-of-the-box on more expensive Linux systems, it had to be coded for the embedded ESP-32 platform.
+While these facilities were available out-of-the-box on more expensive Linux systems, they had to be coded for the embedded ESP-32 platform, and were coded for small size and event-driven I/O for high performance and low memory use.
 You can see this code in the [Generic Main](https://github.com/BrucePerens/rigcontrol/tree/main/components/generic_main) component.
 This is usable for use in other Open Source ESP32 applications that are themselves under the AGPL3 license.